ucm-lbqc/moltiverse/README.md

 # Moltiverse

-Moltiverse is a command-line application for generating molecule conformers.
+Moltiverse is a command-line application for generating molecule conformers using enhanced sampling methods.

 ## Installation